 This is a list of my published work to date on American indie cinema and related aspects of film.
 The latter includes my most recent book, Positioning Art Cinema: Film and Cultural Value, which further develops some key threads in my writing about indie film, although here primarily in the wider arena of international art cinema.
 Other published work on indie film can be found here.
-My publications on other subjects are here.
+My principal publications on other subjects are here.

 Positioning Art Cinema: Film and Cultural Value, London: I.B.
 Tauris, 2019